davidmoten/rxjava-extras/README.md

 ```
 `Options.fileFactory(Func0<File>)` specifies the method used to create the root temporary file used by the queue storage mechanism (MapDB).
 The default is a factory that calls `Files.createTempFile("bufferToFileDB", "")`.

-Caching options include `SOFT_REF`, `WEAK_REF`, `HARD_REF`, `LEAST_RECENTLY_USED`, and `NO_CACHE`.
-The default is `NO_CACHE`.

-If storage size limit is exceeded then an `IOError` will be emitted by the stream.
-This is a critical error in that MapDB resources in memory may not be disposed of properly and files associated with the stream may not have been deleted on unsubscription.
-Don't count on graceful recovery from this scenario!

 `Options.rolloverEvery(long)` is an important option for long running/infinite streams.
-When a MapDB queue increases in size MapDB has configurable options to reuse space but shrinking the space requires a non-trivial blocking operation (`DB.compact()`).
-The strategy used to reclaim disk space is to create a new DB instance (and queue) every N emissions.
+The strategy used to reclaim disk space is to create a new file based queue every N emissions.
 Writing will occur to the latest created queue and reading will be occuring on the earliest non-closed queue.
 Once a queue instance is read fully and it is not the last queue it is closed and its file resources deleted.
 The abstraction used internally to handle these operations is [`RollingQueue`](src/main/java/com/github/davidmoten/rx/internal/operators/RollingQueue.java).

 * If you have a long running stream (or just a lot of data going through in terms of MB) then **be sure to specify a value for `rolloverEvery`**